7301 Waterloo Road

 The Department of Corrections is committed to protecting the citizens of Howard County by providing a secure, safe, and humane detention facility.
-The Department is committed to adhering to the State of Maryland – Maryland commission on Correctional Standards as well as following industry best practices.
-An important strategy for community safety is addressing the program needs of those in our custody prior to release back to the community.
-Program services include education, health/mental health care, substance use disorder counseling, medication-assisted treatment for substance use disorders, anger management, housing, employment, and transition counseling are offered both pre and post-release.
+The Department is committed to adhering to the American Correctional Association and the State of Maryland – Maryland Commission on Correctional Standards.
+An important strategy for community safety is addressing the program needs of those in our custody prior to their return to the community.
+Education, health/mental health care, substance use disorder counseling, medication-assisted treatment for substance use disorders, anger management, housing, employment, and transition counseling are offered both pre and post-release.

-The Howard County Department of Corrections’ staff is highly motivated and trained employees who set and maintain high professional standards.
-As a result of the staff commitment and dedication, the Department has maintained 100% compliance with the Maryland Commission on Correctional Standards since its inception in 1980.
+The Howard County Department of Corrections staff is motivated and trained employees who set and maintain high professional standards.

 Howard County’s original jail, in Ellicott City, opened in 1878 and was built to accommodate 12 inmates.
 In 1975, the Division of Corrections was established.
 Several years later, the Division of Corrections was established as a Department.